Danila-Khlebokazov/DevOpsTeamTasks/kafka/task-6/README.md

 # README: Kafka Disaster Recovery and Start Scripts

-This document provides details on two scripts designed to manage a Kafka cluster's disaster recovery process and startup sequence:

 1. `kafka_disaster_recovery.sh`: Periodically stops and restarts Kafka brokers to simulate failure scenarios and test recovery.
 2. `start-kafka-brokers-and-zookeeper.sh`: Starts Zookeeper and all Kafka brokers.